Listen to this page:

 Once you are inside the main building, you will be astonished to see ancient graffiti on one of the main support beams.

-The main attraction inside the building has to be the Juni-shinsho (12 Heavenly Generals).
+The main attraction inside the building has to be the Juni-Shinsho (12 Heavenly Generals).
 I have never seen such a collection of statues as this in a temple before.
 The colours and features were truly captivating.

 If you are coming to the Katsunuma area for a wine-tasting tour, you should consider visiting Daizen-ji Temple.
-You can stay at the temple inn and enjoy 2 meals for just ¥6,000 per night.
+You can stay at the temple inn and enjoy 2 meals for about ¥6,000 per night.
 However, if you cannot speak Japanese, it might be difficult to book a room.
 Of course you could try to show up at the temple and request to stay a night, but the meal might be a problem as it needs to be planned in advance.
 Here is the temple-inn’s website in case you are interested: